Skip to content

 • Agricultural Factors - Iowa is known for the agricultural industry, so properties with good soil fertility, access to water sources, and good drainage may command higher prices.

-• Historical Significance - Properties with a rich history may command higher prices due to historical or architectural significance.
+• Historical Significance - Properties with a rich history may command higher prices due to their historical or architectural significance.

 • Education - The quality of schools and educational institutions can directly impact property values.

-Maintaining and Amending Property Records
+Maintaining and Amending Iowa Property Records

-It is crucial to maintain your property records the same as you would with any other important documents.
+It is crucial to maintain your property records the same as you would with any other essential documents.
 No one will do it for you or know to update them when things change.
 It's up to you.

 Another issue is you may have to update property records when someone dies.
 To do this, bring the death certificate and will showing who now owns the property to the county recorder's office and ask them to draft a new deed.